openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-jax.rst

 .. note::

-   In the examples above the ``openvino.save_model`` function is not used because there are no JAX-specific details regarding the usage of this function.
-In all examples, the converted OpenVINO model can be saved to IR by calling ``ov.save_model(ov_model, 'model.xml')`` as usual.
+   The resulting OpenVINO IR model can be saved to drive with no additional, JAX-specific steps.
+   Use the standard ``ov.save_model(ov_model,'model.xml')`` command.

 Exporting a JAX/Flax Model to TensorFlow SavedModel Format
 ##########################################################

-An alternative method of converting JAX/Flax models is exporting a JAX/Flax model to TensorFlow SavedModel format with ``jax.experimental.jax2tf.convert`` first and then converting the resulting SavedModel directory to OpenVINO Model with ``openvino.convert_model``.
-It can be considered as a backup solution if a model cannot be converted directly from JAX/Flax to OpenVINO as described in the chapters above.
+An alternative method of converting JAX/Flax models is exporting them to the TensorFlow SavedModel format first, with ``jax.experimental.jax2tf.convert``,  and then converting the resulting SavedModel directory to OpenVINO IR, with ``openvino.convert_model``.
+It can be considered a backup solution, if a model cannot be converted directly, as described previously.

 1. Refer to the `JAX and TensorFlow interoperation <https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md>`__ guide to learn how to export models from JAX/Flax to TensorFlow SavedModel format.
-2. Follow :doc:`Convert a TensorFlow model <convert-model-tensorflow>` chapter to produce OpenVINO model.
+2. Follow :doc:`Convert a TensorFlow model <convert-model-tensorflow>` chapter to produce an OpenVINO IR model.

 Here is an illustration of using these two steps together: